morganwalkup/godot-figma-importer/README.md

 Either copy fonts from your system or download them for a web source.
 Add them to a single folder within your Godot project.

 ## Using the Godot Importer
+### Importer
 1. Create a User Interface Scene, or a 2D scene with a Control node.
 2. Attach the converter script to the control node in which you want to place the imported content.

+### Frame Types
+I created "Frame" node classes to mimic the functionality of Figma layout controls.
+All of these types of controls exist within Godot, but they are not as straightforward as they are in Figma.
+These classes are not required to retain a functioning UI so you can detach the scripts as desired.

++ Designer Frame: Mimics the controls of the standard frame in Figma.
+It is an extension of Godot's ScrollContainer.
++ Designer Image Panel: Mimics Figma's image "rectangle."
+It has the same basic functions as the Designer Frame except it is not intending to contain children nodes.